 From the beginning, women have been the backbone of the church.
 In the early days, there were two separate groups.
 The Women's Missionary Society (WMS) focused on supporting overseas mission work.
 The Women's Auxiliary, or Ladies' Aid, focused on local projects and raised money through bake sales and bazaars.
 The two groups merged in 1962 to be called the United Church Women (U.C.W.)
 Our U.C.W. is open to all women and meets once a month or whenever the need arises.
 They are always busy with various projects.

 Some churches had men's groups which were called AOTS (As One That Serves).
-Here we just call it the Men's Group, which meets once a month for breakfast and all men are welcome.
-The men hold a yard sale once or twice a year.
+Here we just call it the Men's Shed, which meets every Friday for coffee and all men are welcome.

 Moorecroft Camp was purchased by Comox-Nanaimo Presbytery in 1955.
 Our congregation's children, youth and adults have had the privilege and joy of attending that beautiful unspoiled property until it was sold by BC Conference in 2010.
 In April 2011, we began holding our congregational retreat at Camp Pringle on Shawnigan Lake.